 Include the student name and UI ID number in all email correspondence.

 Awarding for the 2019-2020 academic year will begin in mid-February.

-(When viewing Spring 2019 information in MyUI, make sure you select the Spring 2019 session in the drop down box on each page.)
+(When viewing Fall 2019 information in MyUI, make sure you select the Fall 2019 session in the drop down box on each page.)

 How do I receive my financial aid and pay my University Bill (U-Bill)?